Multilingual Learner (ML) Program

 Parents can support their child’s education in a number of ways:

 • Help your child maintain their native language by continuing to speak and read stories with your children in your language.
 Knowing more than one language is a skill to be valued and encouraged.
+Learning and speaking multiple languages does not cause a language delay, but rather leads to greater cognitive skills.

 • Encourage your child to pursue biliteracy by learning to read and write proficiently in your language.